Finschia/tutorials/dosi-vault-example/README.md

 # Dosi vault Example

-This is a simple example if how to Dosi vault extension injects the offline signer that is compatible with cosmJS.
+This is a simple example if how to Dosi vault extension injects the offline signer that is compatible with finschia-js.

 ![](splash.png)